blinklabs-io/docs/src/content/docs/guides/nview/002-quick-start.md

 Running nview against a running Cardano Node will work out of the box with a default Cardano Node configuration.
 However, if you need to make change you can run nview with a configuration file.

-Want to adjust the configuration file of nview?
+Do you want to adjust the configuration file of nview?
 See our how to use a [configuration file guide](../003-using-config-file) for nview.